Legal status of fictional pornography depicting minors: 2008–present

-Due to the fact that United States obscenity law determines what is obscene in a court of law in reference to local standards and definitions exclusively on a state-by-state, case-by-case basis, the legality of drawn or fictitious pornography depicting minors is ultimately left in a 'gray area', much like other forms of alternative pornography.
+Because United States obscenity law determines what is obscene by reference to local standards on a case-by-case basis, the legality of drawn or fictitious pornography depicting minors is ultimately left in a gray area much like other forms of alternative pornography.
 Some states pay less mind to the contents of such materials and determine obscenity based on time and place an offense may occur, while others may have strict, well-defined standards for what a community may be allowed to find appropriate.
 Others only may have vague laws or definitions which are only used to allow the government to prosecute recidivist offenders on both a federal and state level.

 In May 2025, Texas Senate Bill 20, also known as the "Stopping AI-Generated Child Pornography Act" passed by the Texas Legislature on May 28, 2025, unanimously in both chambers, and was signed into law by Governor Greg Abbott on June 20, 2025.
 The law, which went into effect on September 1, 2025, creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict an underage person, under age 18, whether it is an actual person, animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence.
 The law gives Texas police more provisions to restrict artificial intelligence-created child pornography, and those charged with this felony offense could go to state jail, but this could be elevated if the person charged as a prior conviction, of a $10,000 fine and two years in prison.
 Critics described the law as unconstitutional, saying it violated the Free Speech Clause of the First Amendment which prohibits abridgement of freedom of speech and the press, including the legal precedent set in Ashcroft v.
 Free Speech Coalition.
 The Comic Book Legal Defense Fund vowed to support those wrongly accused under the law.
 Much of the controversy regarding S.B.
 20 involves the broad language pertaining to "obscene" pornographic images as including A.I.-created, animated, and cartoon depictions, with some critics arguing it could have a chilling effect on anime, manga, graphic novels, and other media produced, distributed, or created within Texas.